18F/18f.gsa.gov/deploy/README.md

 If it looks good, you should be able to go to site-<name>.18f.gov and see your demo copy of 18f.gsa.gov running and share it with the team.

 Sometimes you might get some crazy looking errors.
-This seems to happen especially on slower connections.
+These seem to happen especially on slower connections.
 If you get an error, try again.
 If you're still getting an error reach out on either the #18f-site or #devops channels and we'll help you out.